awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 ## Example 2: Register targets using resource tags applied to nodes<a name="mw-target-example-2"></a>

 Run the following command on your local machine to register nodes that are all already tagged with a key\-value pair you have assigned\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]